plewis/plewis.github.io/phylogenetics/lab-bayes-traits.md

 ## What to turn in

-Turn in your answers to the :thinking: thinking questions.
-Send them to Zach via Slack.
+Send your answers to the :thinking: thinking questions to Analisa via Slack.